in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 ##### Example 2

-In the software world, a good example of Flyweight pattern is JDBC connections.
+In the software world, a good example of a Flyweight pattern is JDBC connections.

 A connection pool is a set of connections to the database.
 The application may be firing a lot of queries, but we don't create a new connection whenever a new query comes in.
 As soon as a query comes in, we match it to an available connection, and the query gets fired.
 Once query execution is done, the connection is released back into the pool.